🧬

 Common inquiries about the breed

-They require thorough brushing at least twice a week to prevent matting and manage shedding.
+They require thorough brushing at least twice a week to prevent matting of their dense, long coat.

 View Official FCI Standard